hilbix/mc/README.md

 - Q: `bukkit cmd` delays two seconds and if commands are given in parallel, the output is mixed.
 > A: There is no workaround known for this, and probably will never be.
 > There is only a single bukkit console which is shared across all parallel running accesses.
-> It's like a small chat system where everybody sees what others say.
+> It's like a small chat system where everybody sees what others type.
 > And there is no way to know when output of a command ends, so this is "detected" via silence.
-> Not that this is more a limitation how java is controlled from commandline than the scripts here.
+> Note that this is more a limitation how java is controlled from commandline than the scripts here.

 - Q: `bukkit CMD` does not support interactive commands
 > A: Yes, this is a limitation.
 Use `bukkit` and then enter the `CMD`